 Using the same process of simply becoming familiar with words that mask mistakes can help you keep the development of your grammatical skills simple.
 Unless you plan to teach grammar or find intrinsic value in developing a broader vocabulary in grammar, you might just ignore the grammatical terms in any article or textbook and focus on the examples that you find in the resources you are using.

 To use accurate grammar in speaking, there is just one area of development: word selection.
 The speaker simply needs to know which words are correct to express an idea.

 Again, the most effective and fastest way to develop accurate word selection is to highlight mistakes that occur most often.
 I am going to label this frequently made grammatical error “the ESPN Too©.”
-It seems that half the American sports commentators on live broadcasts make this simple grammatical error during on a regular basis.
-It seems that just putting them in the situation of having to choose the correct use of the words “between” or “among” as well as the words that follow those two words, and the sports commentators will make the incorrect choices.
+Half the American sports commentators on live broadcasts make this simple grammatical error during on a regular basis.
+Just putting them in the situation of having to choose the correct use of the words “between” or “among” as well as the words that follow those two words, and the sports commentators will make the incorrect choices.
 Frankly, these sportscasters are not alone.

 The words “between” and “among” are doubly confusing in terms of which words follow them and which of the two words to use in which situation.

 The word “between” indicates that the matter is between two people.
 The word “among” indicates that the matter is among three or more people.

 Try to remember that the words that follow the word “between” are the words “him, her, and me.”

 The words that follow the word “among” are the words “him,” “her,” “me,” “themselves,” and “ourselves”

 As awkward and as subliterate as the following statements may appear, these statements are grammatically correct: